ctrlplusb/easy-peasy/README.md

 <summary>Arguments</summary>
 <p>

-  - `mapAction` (Function, required)
+  - `mapActions` (Function, required)

-    The function that is used to resolved the action that your component requires.
+    The function that is used to resolved the action(s) that your component requires.
+Your `mapActions` can either resolve single or multiple actions.
 The function will receive the following arguments:

-    - `dispatch` (Object, required)
+    - `actions` (Object, required)

-      The `dispatch` of your store, which has all the actions mapped against it.
+      The `actions` of your store.

-Your `mapAction` can either resolve a single action.
-If you wish to resolve multiple actions then you can either call `useAction` multiple times, or if you like resolve an object within your `mapAction` where each property of the object is a resolved action.
-The examples below will illustrate these options.
 </p>
 </details>